blahcat/blahcat.github.io/content/2020-06-15-playing_with_self_reference_pml4_entry.md

 But we slightly digressed, back to the topic: in order to map in the VAS our PML4 which is in physical address space, the kernel needs a way to always know at least one entry of the PML4: this is the <u>"Self-Reference Entry"</u>.
 Also seen to be called "auto-entry", the *Self-Reference Entry* (or "self-ref entry" for short) is a special PML4 index (so then only 9-bit in size) that only the kernel knows (hence between 0x100-0x1ff), and whose content points the physical address of the PML4 itself.
 By doing so, Windows kernel gives itself an easy way to reach by a virtual address, any directory (PML4, PDPT, PDE, etc.).

 On Windows 7, the self-ref entry index is a static value (0x1ed) whereas Windows 10 randomizes it on boot.
-So to understand why this Self-Reference Entry is helpful, let's process a virtual address like the MMU would: the PML4 index corresponds to the 39:47 bits of a VA, so the value 0x1ed (or 0b111101101) would be as follow:
+So to understand why this Self-Reference Entry is helpful, let's process a virtual address like the {{ abbr(abbr="MDL", title="Memory Management Unit") }} would: the PML4 index corresponds to the 39:47 bits of a VA, so the value 0x1ed (or 0b111101101) would be as follow:

 ```txt
 Bi| 6   ...
 4444 4444 3333  ...